Sup2point0/integrity/faq.md

 ### I’d like to request a feature please!
 Just [drop an Issue on Github](https://github.com/Sup2point0/integrity/issues), and if I like the feature, I’ll get round to implementing it!

+### Are the questions checked?
+All integrals are checked with Desmos before being added to *Integrity*, if possible.
+For those where the solution is difficult to plot, or are just generally horrific, solutions have been verified with either [WolframAlpha<sup>↗</sup>](https://www.wolframalpha.com/) or my mathematically inclined friend [iTechnical](https://github.com/itechnicals).

+### Uhh, a question has an incorrect solution?
+Ohhh dear, I’ve done it again. *Definitely* drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll fix it as soon as I can.

 ### Uh, there’s a LaTeX rendering error?
 Oh dear, the parsing engine’s flopped again.
 Or more likely, I’ve made some typo in the source LaTeX.
 Drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll be right on fixing it.

-### Uhh, a question has an incorrect solution?
-Ohhh dear, I’ve done it again. *Definitely* drop an [issue on GitHub](https://github.com/Sup2point0/integrity/issues) and I’ll fix it as soon as I can.

 ### Uhhh, the site’s broken?
 If the loading overlay’s taking a while, it almost certainly means JavaScript’s broken or crashed.
 This seems to happen very easily on Safari, but rarely on Chrome.
 I do check the site after each deployment, so if it’s immediately unusable I will go and fix it.